Threadnaught/svd-visualization/README.md

 # Singular Value Decomposition and the Empirical Spectral Distribution
-## Singular Value Decomposition vizualisation
+## Singular Value Decomposition visualisation

 `./svd_visualization.py` is a tool to help wrap your head around what exactly the SVD does by explaining it as rotation, in this case in 3D space;